 In 2008, the National Institute of Mental Health launched the Recovery After an Initial Schizophrenia Episode (RAISE) study.
-RAISE examined different aspects of treatment for people who were experiencing their first episode psychosis.
-The RAISE study showed that getting services and supports early can reduce the effects of the first episode of psychosis, positively affect a person's overall outcomes, and increase functioning related to employment and education.
+RAISE examined different aspects of treatment for people who were experiencing first episode psychosis.
+The RAISE study showed that getting services and supports early can reduce the effects of a first episode of psychosis, positively affect a person's overall outcomes and increase functioning related to employment and education.

-As a result, in 2014 U.S. Congress required all 50 states to set aside 5 percent of their Federal Mental Health Block Grant to support those persons with early serious mental illness, including psychotic disorders and first episode psychosis.
-This set aside amount has been increased and is currently at 10 percent.
-For more information, www.nimh.nih.gov/health/topics/schizophrenia/raise.
+As a result, in 2014 Congress required all 50 states to set aside 5 percent of their Mental Health Block Grant for to support clients with first episode psychosis.
+For more information, www.nimh.nih.gov/health/topics/schizophrenia/raise)